diablo3775/Binks-assignment/README.md

 ## Features

-- User authentication using email and password
+- User is authenticated using email and password
 - User feed where users can view posts from other users
-- Ability to create, update, and delete posts
+- User can create, update, and delete posts
-- Ability to like and comment on posts
+- User can like and comment on posts

 ## Additional Details